Dash-Industry-Forum/Conformance-Software/Test/README.txt

 Besides this tool, the following things should be done manually:

-1. test with "MPD conformance only" checked
+1. test with "MPD conformance only" checked.

-2. test with uploaded MPD file
+2. test with uploaded MPD file.

+3. test with multiple tabs or browsers.

+4. test with "?mpdurl=...".

+5. test with local server and remote server.